Wormwood (miniseries): Production

 In order to be eligible for the Academy Award for Best Documentary Feature at the 90th Academy Awards, the series was recut into a continuous feature after the Academy of Motion Picture Arts and Sciences (AMPAS) ruled that multi-part documentary series (such as 2017 winner O.J.: Made in America) were ineligible.
-However, the series was rejected from consideration by AMPAS for the documentary feature category, although it remains eligible in all other categories.
+However, the series was rejected from consideration by AMPAS for the documentary feature category, although it remained eligible in all other categories.